 Loan origination fees are common with both traditional and no credit check loans.
 But these loans are sometimes accompanied by steep late payment and early termination fees if you decide to pay off the loan early.

 Extended Repayment Period

 Unlike payday loans, no credit check personal loans have a longer repayment period.
 This may seem like a gift if the monthly payments are affordable, but it’s actually a curse in disguise.
 But why?
-The interest rate is already through the roof, and only making the monthly payment simply gives the lender to collect more in interest from you over time.
+The interest rate is already high, so only making the monthly payment lets the lender collect more interest from you over time.